smileynet/craftgraph/docs/overview.md

 - Expand the variety of resources and crafting recipes.
 - Introduce challenges and objectives for players.
 - Enhance graphics and user interface.
+- Solve the graph traversal problem for crafting recipes.
+- Tutorials that teach players how to play the game.
+- Lessons that teach players about knowledge graphs.
+- Knowledge graph editor for players to edit the knowledge graph.
+- Scripted agents that players can program to automate tasks in the game.